-Administrative data from the civil service registry provided by the Civil Service Agency of Bosnia and Herzegovina was used to estimate the representativeness of the survey sample.
-Demographic features of the sample are reported in the Appendix C. The share of female public servants is larger in the sample than the population of public servants.
-However, gender representativeness is very high when considering the share of male and female respondents at the level of individual institutions that participated in the survey.
+Administrative data from the civil service registry provided by the Civil Service Agency of Republika Srpska was used to estimate the representativeness of the survey sample.
+Demographic features of the sample are reported in the Appendix.
+The share of male and female public servants is very similar to the gender distribution in the population of public servants.
 Given also the size and, for an online survey, satisfactory response rate, the survey data was therefore not weighted for the presentation of results.

 The survey data was cleaned, recoded when necessary, and analysed for the preparation of survey reports.
-Results for staff attitudes and management practices are presented at composite indices, combining survey items on the same theme and considering the experience from public employee surveys conducted in other OECD and non-OECD administrations.
+Results for staff attitudes and management practices are presented at composite indices, combining survey items on the same theme and considering the experience from public employee surveys conducted in OECD and non-OECD administrations.
 Indices are based on mean results across their components.
 Scaling methods were not applied.
 It is thus essential to consider the evidence for both the aggregate results and the individual survey items when drawing conclusions for action.
 The indices were used to calculate a sample mean and means for institutions.
 The range between the highest and lowest-scoring institutions is shown in this report.

-Results of linear regression models are presented in Appendix D of the report.
+The results of linear regression models are presented in Appendix D of the report.
 They examine the relationship between management practices and key staff attitudes at the level of composite indices.
-The models control for the main demographic variables such as gender, age, education, years of service and rank.
+The models control for the main demographic variables such as gender, age, education, years of service, and rank.
 The results support the findings of academic research that tends to find a positive relationship between management practices and staff attitudes in public and private sector organisations.